martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

-This document is longer than the authors would have liked because it was necessary to carefully define terminology, explain the underlying concepts, define the scope, and specify recommended behavior for both certification authorities and application software implementations.
+This document is longer than the authors would have liked because it was necessary to carefully define terminology, explain the underlying concepts, define the scope, and specify behavior for all involved parties.
 The following sections are of special interest to various audiences:

 * Protocol designers might want to first read the checklist in {{design}}.